zowe/docs-site/docs/user-guide/tls-configuration.md

 ### TLS Ciphers

 Zowe is always updating the ciphers used to follow industry best practice.

-Usually, this will match this reference: https://wiki.mozilla.org/Security/Server_Side_TLS To customize which ciphers Zowe uses, you can define a list of IANA cipher names within the Zowe YAML parameter `zowe.network.server.tls.ciphers`.
+Usually, the ciphers used by Zowe will match Mozilla's recommendations: https://wiki.mozilla.org/Security/Server_Side_TLS

+To customize which ciphers Zowe uses, you can define a list of IANA cipher names within the Zowe YAML parameter `zowe.network.server.tls.ciphers`.
 A list of [IANA ciphers can be found here](https://testssl.sh/openssl-iana.mapping.html).